 Domain-specific (site) and cross-domain (application) bundles, comprising functions for acting upon and generating responses, invoked and configured through addresses and hook functions.
 Content–logic isolation is employed with a faceted view–controller model that supports templating, wherein responses are the merger of one or more sections.

-All functions and content are loaded once and cached in RAM, but may be reloaded by sequentially restarting multiple backends for zero-downtime upgrades and updates.
-In developer mode, existing views and controllers are refreshed with each request to facilitate development.
+All functions and content are loaded and compiled once for caching in RAM, but may be reloaded by restarting multiple backends sequentially for zero-downtime upgrades and updates.
+This also means you can declare functions anywhere as tey are already available and compiled such as when views are requested.
+In future views and controllers will use change subscriptions to reload upon modification.
+As similar behaviour is available in developer mode as timestamps are checked with each request to facilitate development.

 Static and dynamic pages without database queries are typically executed in about 1 millisecond.
 Pages with database queries typically execute in 1–5ms.

 Handle HTTP requests for dynamic and static website content, across multiple sites (domains), and shared applications.

 A separate web server manages HTTP connections and serves static content directly, whilst passing requests for dynamic content amongst separate backend daemons running as individual threads (Nginx workers) or FastCGI processes.
 These are pre-configured with applications and sites (using the framework), and can maintain an always-open connections to a database.